obartunov/sqljsondoc/README.jsonpath.md

 		json_table_path_name | ( json_table_plan )
 </code></pre>
 <p>JSON_TABLE uses path expression (in <code>json_api_common_syntax</code>) to produce an SQL/JSON sequence, with one SQL/JSON item for each row of the output table.</p>
+<p>The COLUMNS clause can define two kinds of columns: ordinality columns and regular columns.
+An ordinality column provides a sequential numbering of rows.
+Row numbering is 1-based.</p>
+<p>A regular column supports columns of scalar type.
+The column is produced using the semantics of JSON_VALUE.
+The column has an optional path expression, called the column pattern, which can be defaulted from the column name.
+The column pattern is used to search for the column within the current SQL/JSON item produced by the row pattern.
+The column also has optional ON EMPTY and ON ERROR clauses, with the same choices and semantics as JSON_VALUE.</p>
 <p>Examples:</p>
 <pre class=" language-sql"><code class="prism  language-sql"><span class="token comment">-- basic example: regular and formatted columns, paths</span>
 <span class="token keyword">SELECT</span>